GiedriusT/tamulaitis-page/src/projects/social-sequencer/README.md

 [Watch Social Sequencer at The hiccup cure of Braille Satellite 2018](https://www.youtube.com/watch?v=ca_Rx9CVtXs)

 The initial plan was to build the device in time for "The summit of Braille Satellite 2017" music festival.
-We hevily underestimated the required effort and we manage to kind of finish the first board, but when we went to the spot to set the installation up, everything started to not work, and we ended up spending half a night looking at the computer screen sitting on the wet ground under the tree being bitten by swarms of mosquitoes.
-It definitely doesn't help to fix software bugs when you are constantly being bitten by nature bugs.
-We ended up leaving it with just the lights on and some cryptic writings to make it look more like some kind of weird conceptual art installation.
+We heavily underestimated the required effort and we manage to kind of finish the first board, but when we went to the spot to set the installation up, everything started not to work, and we ended up spending half a night looking at the computer screen sitting on the wet ground under the tree being bitten by swarms of mosquitoes.
+It definitely doesn't help to fix software bugs when you are constantly being bitten by biological ones.
+We ended up leaving it with just the lights on and some cryptic writings around it to make it look more like some kind of weird conceptual art installation.

 ## The idea